I’m delighted to announce that Smart Choice Fourth Edition is now available, published by Oxford University Press.

-Like most twenty-first century course material, Smart Choice has lots of components, and some of them – like the Click and Change CD-rom – weren’t written by me, which is why I can say that they are absolutely fabulous (without appearing the least bit vain).🙂
+Like most twenty-first century course material, Smart Choice has lots of components, and some of them – like the Click and Change CD-rom in the first edition and most of the online practice in the second and third editions – weren’t written by me, which is why I can say that they are absolutely fabulous (without appearing the least bit vain). 🙂

 Times change, and technology now plays a bigger part in the packages offered with ELT main course material.
 In common with lots of other recently published course material, Smart Choice now has lots of new features, especially in terms of its online content.
 There is also a fantastic iTool which gives you lots of different ways of presenting the material onscreen, either with an interactive white board, or via your computer.

-You can find out more about the new online features of Smart Choice here – http://bit.ly/tEyJr6
+You can find out more about the new online features of Smart Choice here.

 The following is a rather nice endorsement of Smart Choice from Maria Cristina Salinas Guzmán from Universidad de Guadalajara Mexico: